Royce White: Iowa State University

-Professional career
+Professional basketball career

-Rio Grande Valley Vipers (2012–2013)
+2012–2013

+White was called the "mystery pick" of the 2012 NBA draft due to his NBA ready body, legal issues, point-forward skill set, and public disclosure of his severe fear of flying during his season at Iowa State.

 At the 2012 NBA Draft Combine, White measured at 6'8" and had the widest hands, 11.5 in, of any player participating.
-White was drafted by the Houston Rockets on June 28, 2012, with the 16th selection.
+He was drafted by the Houston Rockets on June 28, 2012, with the 16th selection.
 He was represented by Andrew Vye and Andy Miller of the ASM Sports as his agents.

-White missed the opening of NBA camp on Monday October 1, due to a desire to have a contractual plan put in place with the Rockets and the NBA that addressed the league wide mental health policy or lack thereof.
-After sessions with his own long-time doctor, White requested permission to travel by bus when necessary in order to limit his flight schedule.
+White has an anxiety disorder and a fear of flying.
+He asked the Rockets for permission to travel by bus when necessary in order to limit his flight schedule.
 The Rockets and White came to an agreement regarding travel, including allowing White travel by personal bus rather than flying.
 White missed the first week of training camp before this agreement was put in place.

-A few games into the season, White had a dispute with the team regarding the inconsistency of the way mental health was being dealt with.
-He cited the danger of team executives being able to make decisions regarding mental health and health with no mental health training.
-This led to his absence from the team.
-These events coincided with the Rockets' plan to assign White to their NBA Development League affiliate, Rio Grande Valley Vipers, along with two other young players.
-By the end of the week, the situation remained unresolved.
-Two weeks after the situation began, the Rockets were optimistic.
-As of December 26, he had not shown up to work with the Rockets, according to head coach Kevin McHale.
+A few games into the season, White had a dispute with the Rockets regarding mental health matters that led to his absence from the team.
+By December 26, 2012, he had not shown up to work with the Rockets, according to head coach Kevin McHale.
 On December 29, Houston assigned White to its D-League affiliate Rio Grande Valley Vipers.
-On December 30, White again refused assignment to the Vipers.
+On December 30, White refused assignment to the Vipers.

-In a January 2013 interview, White stated "chances are very high" he would never play an NBA game, blaming what he believed to be a league-wide "lack of protocol" on mental health issues.
-He further stated he did not hold blame against the Rockets' organization and that he still wanted to play for Houston.
 On January 6, 2013, the Rockets suspended White without pay for failing to perform his contract.

-On January 26, 2013, the Rockets and White mutually agreed that he would report to the Rio Grande Valley Vipers on February 11, 2013.
-On February 8, White passed his physical.
-On February 12, after four months of contractual dispute, White made his professional debut with the Vipers in a 139–122 win against the Maine Red Claws, playing 18 minutes and leading the team with 8 rebounds from off the bench.
-White also scored 7 points and totaled 4 assists.
+On January 26, the Rockets and White mutually agreed that he would report to the Vipers on February 11.
+On February 12, White made his professional debut with the Vipers in a 139–122 win over the Maine Red Claws, playing 18 minutes off the bench and leading the team with eight rebounds.